Cross Sector Alliances

 Over the last decade, nonprofit, business, and governmental organizations have been increasingly working together to address societal and environmental problems.
 For example, recently the EPA and the Environmental Defense Fund collaborated with business and local authorities to address massive public health and environmental concerns that accompany the need for growing port facilities on U.S. coastlines.
 In order for cross‐sector collaborations to succeed, future managers must possess an understanding of the diversity of perspectives and purposes held by organizations in other sectors.
 Risks, challenges, and issues inherent in collaborations, including how success is defined, how power differences are managed, trust built, and accountability assured, are critical in achieving mutually desired goals and benefits.

-Dr. Margaret Reid, Professor, Department of
+Dr. Rachael Moyer, Visiting Assistant Professor, Department of Political Science

 Dr. David Hyatt, Clinical Assistant Professor, Department of Supply Chain Management

 "The Cross Sector Alliances certificate was a great complement to my MPA program.
 In today’s world, it is a given that public, private, and non‐profit sectors will have to work together; by participating in the certificate program, I was able to study private business strategy and theories in conjunction with the theoretical understanding of the public and non‐profit sectors I was receiving from my MPA courses.
 I was then able to connect that knowledge to real‐world public‐private partnerships.
 This knowledge has been a great asset to my current position within a public agency that focuses on economic activity within the state.
 This knowledge allows me to understand the perspectives of business managers and developers I work with and better respond to their concerns and challenges.
 All in all, the Cross Sector Alliances certificate greatly enhanced my experience in the MPA program and made me better prepared to face the challenges within an increasingly collaborative world." —Victoria Hui